14 things to know about building an oak frame home — from cost to design

 Post and beam homes in other countries rarely use oak.
 In North America, they usually use Douglas fir or some other softwood species, and there is no reason why you can’t use something cheaper than oak.

 Where oak really comes into its own is in large open plan spaces, especially ones with vaulted ceilings.
-There is nothing to stop you going for a conventionally built home and adding an oak framed extension, enabling you to get the ‘wow factor’ on a budget.
+There is nothing to stop you going for a conventionally built home and adding an oak framed extension, enabling you to get the ‘wow factor’ for less.

 Yes, during its first few years, oak shrinks by as much as 5% radially (that is across the grain), but the length of each piece remains the same.
 If you work with a good designer, they will this into consideration when putting frames together, so it's no cause for concern.